denovo Transcriptome Assembly for Pstr

 There are a few GitHub workflows I have been looking at for using Trinity: 1) Dr. Jill Ashey 2) Roberts lab 3) Trinity GitHub Repository 4) Trinity de novo Transcriptome assembly workshop 5) Shrimp project

 None of the above workflows specify if there is a min/max amount of sequence files to use.
 Dr. Jill Ashey used 12 samples (6 forward, 6 reverse).
+I emailed Jill and she recommended:

 From Grabherr et al. 2011 (the first Trinity publication), they state that 50 M pairs of reads is enough for Trinity to fully reconstruct 86% of annotated transcripts.
 The authors say that after 50 M paired reads, it is “saturated” or doesn’t require any more data.